microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-04.md

 Too comfortable?
 Eager to do more?
 Try these additional challenges!

 - Think about how you can evaluate your answers and the performance of RAG.
-What are some techniques you can apply.
+What are some techniques you can apply?
 - Think about how you can moderate harmful user questions, avoid biases, and mitigate prompt injection attacks.